 Many New Year’s Eve customs around the world include a common thread of chasing away evil spirits and invoking love, happiness, and health.
 Some old Croatian rituals still remain today, and some are long gone.
 The best recipe for a successful New Year is to combine something old and something new.

 How are Silvestrovo and New Year’s Eve celebrated in Croatia

 On December 31, Croatians celebrate Silvestrovo (Saint Sylvester’s Day).
 Sveti Silvestar (Saint Sylvester) was Roman Pope Sylvester I who lived in the 4th century.
 The legend says that he cured the emperor Constantine of leprosy.

 After this, the church declared him the patron saint of lepers.
-During his period, Christianity became a free religion and Sylvester helped to spread it around.
+During his period, Christianity became a free religion, and Sylvester helped to spread it around.

 Silvestrovo is the day when Croatians prepare a lot of food, clean, and dress up to welcome the new year of prosperity.

-A traditional Croatian New Year’s Eve isn’t much different than the NYE celebrations in the other parts of the world.
-Our customs include family gatherings and celebrations, dressing up in fancy clothes, decorations, countdown to midnight, fireworks, champagne, and a toast.
+A traditional Croatian New Year’s Eve isn’t much different than the NYE celebrations in other parts of the world.
+Our customs include family gatherings and celebrations, dressing up in fancy clothes, decorations, a countdown to midnight, fireworks, champagne, and a toast.

 Almost every city has some kind of celebration.
 Bigger cities prepare outdoor celebrations in the main city squares.
-This usually includes a concerts by popular singers or music groups as a part of Advent.
+This usually includes concerts by popular singers or music groups as a part of Advent.
 People also like to celebrate at private parties, hotels, and restaurants.